anushkaDev9/CodingNotes/JavaScript/Loops.md

 # Loops
 ## While Loop
-while loop loops through a block of code as long as a specified condition is true.
+loops through a block of code as long as a specified condition is true.
 <pre>
   while (condition) {
   // code block to be executed